Previous ➥ Lesson 20 ➥ Next

 Declension of definite articles in the dative case

-The following is the German famous "nominativ akkusativ dativ table".
+The following is the famous German "nominativ akkusativ dativ table."

 Nominative | Accusative | Dative | |